-My excuse is starting small tasks first.
-But that does not often end well.
+My excuse is to start small tasks first.
+But it does not usually end well.

-Thus, I’ve learned to give vital tasks their place—no procrastination of any kind.
+Thus, I’ve learned to give vital tasks their place—no procrastination.

-- Attending them first before any job is giving any priority.
+- Attend to them before any job is given any priority.

 Note: Those challenging tasks often become more comfortable when you start.